sabberworm/iTunes-Playlist-Selector.alfredworkflow/Readme.md

-# iTunes Playlist Selector Alfred 3 Workflow
+# Apple Music Playlist Selector Alfred 3 Workflow

-Lets you filter your iTunes playlist and show them afterwards.
+Lets you filter your playlist and show them afterwards.
 Call its script filter using the “itpl” keyword.

 To initialize, choose the “Reload Playlists” options to cache a list of playlists in a text file.
 After that, you’re all set.